 We encourage consumers and real estate professionals to have open and transparent communications to resolve any issues that may arise related to COVID-19 in the course of providing real estate services.

 RECBC provides a confidential resource for real estate professionals and consumers who have questions about real estate transactions.
-Contact a Professional Standards Advisor by email at [email protected] — will open in a new tab or by phone at 604-683-9664, toll-free 1-877-683-9664.
+Contact a Professional Standards Advisor by email at [email protected] or by phone at 604-683-9664, toll-free 1-877-683-9664.

 RECBC is a regulatory agency established by the provincial government.
 Its mandate is to protect the public by enforcing the licensing and conduct requirements of the Real Estate Services Act.